This content has been automatically translated from Ukrainian.

 "Choose me.
 Pick me.
 Love me."

 In the series itself, it was an emotional moment related to romantic relationships.
 Meredith did not contrast herself with other women and did not try to prove that she was better than them.
-That’s why considering this scene as the moment of birth of the modern term would be inaccurate.
+That is why considering this scene as the moment of birth of the modern term would be inaccurate.

 How the word changed its meaning

-A significant role in this was played by the Black Twitter community — an informal network of African American users that has long been regarded as one of the main sources of modern internet slang.
+A significant role in this was played by the Black Twitter community — an informal network of African American users that has long been considered one of the main sources of modern internet slang.
 It was there that the word pick me began to be used as an ironic label for women who seek male approval, emphasizing their own "uniqueness" and distancing themselves from other women.

 It was during this period that the term gradually acquired the meaning that is used today.